CodeOTR/cotr-snippets/README.md

 At [Code on the Rocks](https://codeontherocks.dev/) (COTR) our mission is to enable developers to code fluently in every programming language.
 We create tools and resources to help you apply your high-level programming knowledge in any code base.

+## COTR Integration

+Code on the Rocks is a social platform for developers to share, remix, and edit code snippets.
+This [VS Code extension](https://marketplace.visualstudio.com/items?itemName=CodeontheRocks.cotr-snippets) provides a simple command (`Save COTR Snippet`) to convert code from VS Code into COTR snippets.

+To use it, simply highlight the code you want to save, right-click, and select the `Save COTR Snippet` command.
+This will open the COTR website with your code.
+At this point, you can save, screenshot, and update the code using our AI models.

+By default, snippets will be save anonymously so a COTR account isn't required.
+If you'd like to save snippets to your own account, create an account on the [COTR Website](https://codeontherocks.dev/) and then use the `Login to COTR` command in VS Code to connect your account.

 ## COTR Snippets

-This [VS Code extension](https://marketplace.visualstudio.com/items?itemName=CodeontheRocks.cotr-snippets) provides a large list of generic snippets that can be used in any project, regardless of the language used.
+This extension also provides a large list of generic snippets that can be used in any project, regardless of the language used.

 How does it work?